KasparEtter/ef1p/internet/index.md

   due to a lack of support by your registrar, your registrar still needs to provide a form to submit your `DS` record to the parent zone.
-  (Registrants only have a business relationship with their registrar, which is itself accredited by the registry operating the top-level domain.)
+  Remember that registrants only have a business relationship with their registrar, which is itself accredited by the registry operating the top-level domain.
   The involvement of so many different parties is likely the main reason why as of June 2019 still [only around 1%](https://taejoong.github.io/pubs/publications/spencer-2019-dnssec.pdf) of domains under `.com`, `.net`, and `.org` have a `DNSKEY` record published.